Top 10 Best Black Sabbath Albums

 Eternal Idol is my fifth favorite Black Sabbath album.
 Tony Martin is a great singer.
 Great guitar riffs on that album.
 The Shining is the best song on Eternal Idol.

-The first album with Tony Martin on vocals is a good album, sort of really.
+The first album with Tony Martin on vocals is a good album.
 It's not a bad album, but it's good.

 I'm a huge Ozzy fan and a huge Sabbath fan, but what I can't understand for the life of me is why the old Sabbath gets all the credit.
 It must be because of hearsay, because it certainly isn't from music knowledge.
 I know a lot of you will disagree, but the best thing that ever happened in music was Ozzy leaving Sabbath because Ozzy got better and Sabbath got better.

-Cross Purposes is not only my favorite Sabbath album but one of my favorite albums period.
+Cross Purposes is not only my favorite Sabbath album but one of my favorite albums, period.
 This album should be #1 on this list, followed by Dehumanizer, which is also an incredible album in its own right.
-Considering Ronnie James Dio sings like a God in it, and in my opinion, it's his best singing ever.
-Then a close third would have to be TYR, which is also an amazing album.
+Ronnie James Dio sings like a god in it, and in my opinion, it's his best singing ever.
+A close third would have to be TYR, which is also an amazing album.

 Love it.
 Flows smoothly.
 The aged original Sabbath is still firing on all cylinders.